dagoodma/SLUGS-Logger/README.md

 ### Other Usage Notes ###

-> Put a valid "config.txt" file on the target SD card.
+* Put a valid "config.txt" file on the target SD card.
 See documentation for an example file.
 NOTE: The Slogger has only been tested with 115200 baud UART.

-> Inserting an SD card might cause the device to reset.
+* Inserting an SD card might cause the device to reset.

-> Resetting the device will cause a new file to be created.
+* Resetting the device will cause a new file to be created.

-> Data is recorded in chunks of 506 bytes.
+* Data is recorded in chunks of 506 bytes.
 It is possible for the last 505 bytes of data to be lost.

-> __IMPORTANT:__ This project is still in development.
+* __IMPORTANT:__ This project is still in development.
 Chunks of data might be lost.
 Please take note of any issues, and send them to the developer: Jesse Harkin (jdharkin@ucsc.edu).

 ## Code ##
 ### Overview ###
 ![](/docs/images/slogger_data_flow.png "Slogger Data Flow")
-#### DMA
-The DMA peripheral receives incoming serial data from the UART peripheral, puts it into two ping-pong buffers in memory, then triggers an iterrupt when a buffer is full.
+* DMA - The DMA peripheral receives incoming serial data from the UART peripheral, puts it into two ping-pong buffers in memory, then triggers an iterrupt when a buffer is full.
-#### Software
-Inside the DMA interrupt, the full ping-pong buffer is copied into the circular buffer.
+* Software - Inside the DMA interrupt, the full ping-pong buffer is copied into the circular buffer.
 Inside the main loop, a chunk of data is taken from the circular buffer, formatted with a header and footer, then sent via SPI to the SD card.

 ### Custom Libraries ###
-#### NewSDWrite
-This library uses parts of Microchip's SD-SPI and FSIO libraries to read and efficiently write to the SD card.
+* NewSDWrite - This library uses parts of Microchip's SD-SPI and FSIO libraries to read and efficiently write to the SD card.
 It uses functions which were meant to only be used inside of Microchip's libraries.
-#### Uart2
-This library uses the DMA to receive data from the UART2 peripheral.
+* Uart2 - This library uses the DMA to receive data from the UART2 peripheral.
 All of the DMA stuff is in here.

 ### Other Libraries ###
-#### CircularBuffer
-This library sets up and deals with the circular buffer.
+* CircularBuffer - This library sets up and deals with the circular buffer.
-#### DEE
-This library emulates an EEPROM peripheral.
+* DEE - This library emulates an EEPROM peripheral.
 This is used inside the NewSDWrite library for naming the new file created on reset.
-#### SD-SPI and FSIO
-These libraries are used by NewSDWrite.
+* SD-SPI and FSIO - These libraries are used by NewSDWrite.

-The Uart2 and Timer2 libraries are not used in the current version.
+*The Uart2 and Timer2 libraries are not used in the current version.